abubakaristiak/ChatGPT/README.md

-This program works throw API(turbo-3.5).
+This program works through API(turbo-3.5).
 A user can ask any question by running the program.
-First of all a user type his question in terminal.
-Then program activate and search similar think by using Chatgpt.
+First of all a user types his question in the terminal.
+Then the program activates and searches for similar things by using Chatgpt.
+At last show output in the terminal.